reziamini/laravel-easypanel/README.md

 **These commands use UserProvider class in EasyPanel and You can use your own class instead of that and pass it in config file**

+### Multi Lang

+If you want change language of Module You have to pass 2 steps:

+1 - copy `en_panel.json` file in `resources/lang` and paste it in this folder with your lang name like `fr_panel.json` then customize it.
+File format must be `lang_panel.json`, `lang` is your language like : fa, en, fr, ar, ..

+2 - Set your `lang` in easy panel config file in `config/easy_panel.php` in `lang` key, this value must be equal to your suffix language file name in the lang directory.

 ## Config

 ### Base Config